J3rkStore/friendlr-friend-zone/README.md

 ## Description
-MongoDB social media app backend (benign)
+MongoDB social media app backend (benign).
+Allows creation of users, thoughts associated with the users, and reactions associated with the thoughts.

 ## Table of Contents